 Dan Marlowe, PhD, LMFT

-Dr. Marlowe is the founding Chair of the Department of Behavioral Health at Campbell School of Osteopathic Medicine.
+Dr. Marlowe is the founding Chair of the Department of Behavioral Health and Associate Dean of Behavioral Health at Campbell School of Osteopathic Medicine.
 He has worked in a variety of medical and mental health settings including a major university cancer center, federally qualified health center (FQHC), family medicine residency program, and state psychiatric hospital.
 His clinical experience is diverse ranging from academic performance, mental health (depression, anxiety, PTSD, bi-polar disorder, etc.) and substance abuse issues, to behavioral management (e.g., smoking cessation, weight loss, pain management), to helping couples and families overcome conflict in their relationships.
 Dr. Marlowe is also trained in clinical hypnosis, which he uses regularly for individuals suffering from chronic pain, anxiety and/or phobias, as well as other mental health and medical-related issues.

 Jeff Krepps, PhD, LMFT